 - Fear of contamination: Recurrent thoughts about germs.

-- Doubts: frequent uncertainty about whether the door was locked or appliances turned off, or qualms about whether own thoughts caused a mishap.
+- Excessive doubts: Frequent uncertainty about whether the door was locked or appliances turned off, or qualms about whether own thoughts caused a mishap.

-- Order: a strong need to have things in certain order.
+- Insistent organizing: A strong need to have things in certain order.

 - Washing and cleaning